Google filing error shocks investors, exposes process

-SAN FRANCISCO/NEW YORK (Reuters) - R.R.
+SAN FRANCISCO/NEW YORK, Oct 18 (Reuters) - R.R.
 Donnelley & Sons Co handles thousands of securities filings a year for corporate clients in a routine process that is invisible to most investors.
 On Thursday Google and its shareholders found out just what happens when that process goes wrong.

 Google issued a statement blaming Donnelley, its filing agent, after the Internet search company’s quarterly results were released by the U.S. Securities and Exchange Commission hours ahead of schedule.